International

 Main Sectors of Industry

-More than 1.83 million Georgians, out of a population of 3.7 million, constitute the domestic labour force (World Bank) and the country possesses many natural resources on its territory.
-The country has forests and woods, rivers and lakes, farmland, marble, minerals, manganese, iron, copper, coal, oil, clays, and sand, as well as wildlife.
-Georgia has an agricultural tradition, which has helped develop its economy for years.
-However, the agricultural sector has been in decline since 1995: agriculture now accounts for 6% of the GDP and employs 40% of the working population (World Bank, latest data available).
+More than 1.85 million Georgians, out of a population of 3.71 million, constitute the domestic labour force (World Bank) and the country possesses many natural resources on its territory.
+Georgia has forests and woods, rivers and lakes, farmland, marble, minerals, manganese, iron, copper, coal, oil, clays, and sand, as well as wildlife.
+The country has an agricultural tradition, which has helped develop its economy for years.
+However, the agricultural sector has been in decline since 1995: nowadays, agriculture accounts for 6% of the GDP and employs 39.9% of the working population (World Bank, latest data available).
 Around 98% of farmers are self-employed, and production is largely for self-consumption.
 More than 40% of Georgian territory is considered agricultural land, which also includes pastures and grasslands.
 The main agricultural products are cereals, technical plants, subtropical plants, fruit varieties, melons and gourds, tobacco and wine grapes, as well as rice, tea and cereals, tea and livestock.
 Georgia is also one of the oldest regions of wine producers and is rich in drinking water resources.
 The country has signed a Deep and Comprehensive Free Trade Area (CFTA) agreement with the EU, which implies that all Georgian agricultural products can be exported without duty to EU markets.
-According to the latest available figures by the National Statistics Office, the average annual income stands at GEL 1,508 for small holdings and GEL 13,151 for medium and large holdings.
+In 2024, Georgia’s agricultural exports and re-exports rose 17% to USD 1.68 billion, with local exports up 19% to USD 1.38 billion, according to the Ministry of Environmental Protection and Agriculture.
+Food imports grew 8.8% to USD 2.2 billion, narrowing the agricultural trade deficit to USD 516 million, down 11%.
+As per the latest available figures by the National Statistics Office, the average annual income stands at GEL 1,932 for small holdings and GEL 20,871 for medium and large holdings.

-Following a decline during the break-up of the Soviet bloc, and again between 2004 and 2008, the industrial sector in Georgia has seen signs of recovery.
-The industry contributes 21.4% of the GDP and employs 14% of the working population, while the manufacturing sector accounts for 10% of the GDP (World Bank).
-The industrial sector includes mainly food processing and the manufacture of transportation equipment, electric motors, iron, steel, aircraft, chemicals and textiles.
+Following a decline during the break-up of the Soviet bloc, and again between 2004 and 2008, the industrial sector in Georgia has seen signs of recovery, contributing 18.9% of the GDP and employing 13.6% of the working population, while manufacturing accounts for 8% of the GDP (World Bank).
+The industrial sector mainly includes food processing and the manufacture of transportation equipment, such as electric motors, iron, steel, aircraft, chemicals, and textiles.
 Mineral extraction concerns manganese (mainly in the Chiatura and Imeritia regions), copper, tungsten, marble and oil.
 Although Georgia has significant hydroelectric power generation capacity, it is heavily reliant on oil and gas imports.
-According to GeoStat, the total industry turnover stood at GEL 24.5 billion in 2023, 6.5% less than one year earlier.
+According to GeoStat, the total industry turnover stood at GEL 23.1 billion in 2024, 5.7% less than one year earlier, with production value also decreasing to GEL 20.1 billion (-3.8%).

-Services is the most dynamic subsector of the economy, accounting for 59.6% of Georgia's GDP and employing around 46% of the workforce (World Bank).
+Services is the most dynamic subsector of the economy, accounting for 62.1% of Georgia's GDP and employing around 46.5% of the workforce (World Bank).
 The sector is boosted by the hotel, restaurant, transport and telecommunications industries.
-The tourism sector grew rapidly until COVID-19 (9.4 million visitors in 2019 according to Georgian National Tourism Administration), and has become one of the government's priorities with the development of coastal infrastructures in the Adjara region and Svaneti ski resorts.
-In 2023, the influx of international non-resident travelers to Georgia reached 7.1 million, marking a 30.3% increase compared to the preceding year's figures, but still below the pre-pandemic level.
-As of September 30, 2023, there were 15 commercial banks in operation in Georgia, with total assets worth GEL 65.58 billion.
+The tourism sector grew rapidly until COVID-19 (9.4 million visitors in 2019 according to the Georgian National Tourism Administration) and has become one of the government's priorities with the development of coastal infrastructures in the Adjara region and Svaneti ski resorts.
+In 2024, the influx of international non-resident travellers to Georgia reached 7.4 million, marking a 4.2% increase compared to the preceding year's figures, but still below the pre-pandemic level.
+Concerning the banking sector, as of 2023, there were 15 commercial banks in operation in Georgia, with total assets worth GEL 65.58 billion (data KPMG).
+The two largest banks are TBC Bank Group PLC and Bank of Georgia Group PLC, which together hold around 70% of the total banking sector assets.

 Breakdown of Economic Activity By Sector Agriculture Industry Services